CJSchneider320/GVSU-CIS350-ECAN/docs/README.md

 in the form of a level boss or set of particularly difficult enemies, and some levels will be combat-only.
 Such combat-only levels may be a single room, multiple rooms, or a maze.
-Players may choose to escape dire situations, but hav eto replay the level, and the player's demise will bring about a similar effect.
+Players may choose to escape dire situations, but have to replay the level, and the player's demise will bring about a similar effect.

 The idea is that there will be enemies on the puzzle maps which the